 - The middle is comprised of 1.5″ of responsive memory foam that conforms to your contours.

 - The support layer is 4.5″ of durable polyfoam that is pretty standard on the market.

-- The original Purple has a relatively simple construction.
-This model has just three layers.
+- The original Purple has a relatively simple construction and features just three layers.

 - Purple’s cover is a breathable blend of viscose, polyester, and polyester-lycra.